Campus Self-Evaluation Matrix

 One of the primary interactive tools developed by QIAT-PS project is the Campus Self-Evaluation Matrix.
 The Matrix is a descriptive rating scale for each quality indicator.
 It is intended to be used for internal program evaluation and goal setting to improve AT services and supports.
 An individual or team using the tool chooses the indicator variation from 1 to 5 which most closely matches their program, 1 being a novice and 5 being expert or advanced.
 There is a notes section to add details about the matrix the score.

-Create a free account to start the Campus Self-Evaluation Matrix.
-A QIAT-PS account will allow you to keep multiple versions of your Campus Self-Evaluation Matrix results, create comparison reports, and generate an action plans to set goals and receive activity reminders.
+If you already have QIAT-PS account, select Account from the top right to start a new matrix or to view your existing matrices.
+Or create a free account to get started.
+A QIAT-PS account will allow you to keep multiple versions of your Campus Self-Evaluation Matrix results, create comparison reports, and generate an action plan to set goals and receive activity reminders.

 The QIAT-PS indicators are a set of statements that describe the characteristics of high quality AT services provided to students in Post-Secondary educational environments.
 The indicators are divided into five general areas.

 The areas are: